 The town is quite large and is spread out over four areas which require a bus for transport.
 However, it’s just one hour from Geneva airport, allowing easy access for those who want to travel elsewhere.

-This top ski resort in Europe is a great choice for groups who have a range of abilities, there are few other resorts that offer options for all.
+Alpe d’Huez is a top ski resort in Europe and a great choice for groups who have a range of abilities, there are few other resorts that offer options for all.

 The resort covers 250km and slopes range from 1,135m to over 3,000 meters.
 Based at the foot of Pic Blanc, the quality of the black slopes will get hearts racing.

 Access to the mountain takes a bit of time.
 You need to take the Telepherique des Grandes Rousses (a very large gondola), and then a cable car.
 Once at the top, you will find the Sarenne run.
-At 16km, this is the longest black run in the Alps.
+At 16km, this is the longest black run you’ll find skiing in the Alps.

-Although the Sarenne run isn’t extremely difficult, it is a long way, so it’s more a challenge of endurance.
+Although the Sarenne run isn’t extremely difficult, it is quite long, so it’s more of a challenge of endurance.
 For half of its length, it runs gently down a riverside path and through a gorge, making it one of the more scenic in the resort.

 The resort is split into eight districts, Cognet has the best transport links to the slopes and contains all of the nightlife.

 Club Med is located in the Savoie area and offers an all-inclusive package.
 This includes kids’ clubs, an open bar, passes and lessons by ESF professionals, and free wifi.

 There you have five of the best ski resorts in the Alps to suit any group.
 You can conquer some of the terrains on every ski enthusiast’s bucket list, learn to ski in a beginner’s school, and even kick back and relax at Club Med.

 13. Val D’Isere